-Stage 1 will be considered by an independent investigator appointed by the Governing Board in consultion with the Local Authority.
+Stage 1 will be considered by an independent investigator appointed by the Governing Board or (<insert Diocese details if appropriate>) in consultation with the Local Authority.
 At the conclusion of their investigation, the independent investigator will provide a formal written response clearly explaining the outcome of the investigations and conclusions so that the complainant can understand the rationale for the decision.
 If the complainant is dissatisfied with the outcome of the independent investigators investigation they should write to or, if necessary, otherwise contact the Clerk to the Governing Board, within ten working days of receiving the response.
 They need to state why they are not satisfied and request that their complaint be referred to a Complaints Panel of independent governors.
 (Stage 3) (As detailed above requests for extensions to the above timescale will be considered in exceptional circumstances.)